 These are often very affordable and easy to prepare, and if grown in your own garden, your meals will taste divine!

 On top of the host of nutrients we can get from eating them, plants of the legume family are such an asset to the vegetable patch that even if you didn’t eat them you still should plant them.
 Their roots capture nitrogen from the air and lock it into the soil, and that’s a key nutrient for all other plants to grow well.

-To maximize their fertilizing activity, grow them in a different spot in the garden every year to rotate their benefits, preferably just after a crop that is very demanding and drains soil nutrients like tomatoes or cabbage.
-Broad beans and beans are very easy to grow, and for the slightly more delicate peas, use mulch on the ground and this will guard against the impact of dry spells.
+To maximize their fertilizing activity, grow them in a different spot in the garden every year to rotate their benefits, preferably just after a crop that is very demanding and drains soil nutrients like tomato or cabbage.
+Broad bean and bean are very easy to grow, and for the slightly more delicate peas, use mulch on the ground and this will guard against the impact of dry spells.

 There are also some species that are often specifically grown as green manure – such as vetch – between crops to regenerate the soil.
 Adding nitrogen is also useful even in the compost pile: remember to throw leaves and stems of your legume family plants in the compost for them to break down and feed the bacteria and tiny insects that are transforming your compost into healthy, rich soil.

 I'd like to commentPost a comment

 No comments yet – be the first to share your thoughts!